 Magnesium is an essential mineral that keeps our bodies running smoothly.
 Normal serum (blood) magnesium levels are defined as 0.75 to 0.95 mmol/L, with anything below this range indicating potential deficiency known as hypomagnesemia.
 While only 2% of the population is reported as having hypomagnesemia, some health professionals say that the condition is severely under-diagnosed since magnesium levels are usually only tested when they get dangerously low.

-If you're concerned about your magnesium levels, here are the most common symptoms of a deficiency, how to test your levels, and what to do about it.
+If you're concerned about your magnesium levels (which tend to decline with age), here are the most common symptoms of a deficiency, how to test your levels, and what to do about it.

 Signs of a magnesium deficiency.

 Magnesium deficiency can be hard to diagnose, but if you suffer chronically from two or more of these symptoms, it's a clue that further testing might be needed.